 Sec.
 1370-1.
 Historical Property Contracts (Mills Act Contracts).
 The purpose of this section is to implement State of California law (Government Code sections 50280 et seq., or any successor statutes), allowing the approval of Historical Property Contracts by establishing a uniform procedure for the owners of qualified historic properties within unincorporated Ventura County to enter into contracts with the County for purposes of reducing property taxes.
-For the purposes of Sec.
-1370-1, a qualified property shall be a Landmark or District Contributor designated pursuant to the legally required procedures stipulated in this Article.
 The required provisions of a Historical Property Contract shall be those required by State of California law, including the following specifications: